zzonyo/trust-docs-test/source/index.html.md

 | ------------- | ----- | ------ | ------------- | ---------------------------------------- |
 | contract_code   | true | string | contract code    | BTC-USD                               |
 | order_id | true | string | User's trailing order id (multiple order IDs are separated by ",", a maximum of 10 orders are allowed to be withdrawn at a time)|    |

+#### Note
+ - The frequency limit of this interface is 5 times per second.

 > Response: